 If you’re planning to sell in the next few years, the monthly savings by refinancing may not exceed the total cost to refinance your loan.

-To find out your new loan’s break-even point, add up the closing costs, which can include appraisal fees, title and credit report fees, and origination fees — around 1% of the loan amount — and divide them by the amount you’d be saving per month with the new payment.
+To find out your new loan’s break-even point, add up the closing costs, which can include appraisal fees, title and credit report fees, and origination fees — between 2% and 6% of the loan amount — and divide them by the amount you’d be saving per month with the new payment.

 According to Freddie Mac, the average closing costs on a mortgage refinance are around $5,000.
 If you’re planning to stay in the home for less time than it would take you to get back what you would spend on closing costs, refinancing may not be a good deal.